edsaperia/link.baby/README.md

 link.baby

 todo:
-		- populate WEB_PUBLIC_ROOT func env var
+		- move "change org user" to just be name in group get event org user full name on "Tell us about your group", use that when sending emails

+		- by default add org user's email address to groups they're making

 		- make logged out UI look like logged in UI but with login prompts

-		- remove description field on group

-		- move change org user to just be name in group get event org user full name on "Tell us about your group"
+		- make design not shitty

 		- make "preview" bit of intro email have frame and link baby text etc. (like actual email)

-		- by default add org user's email address to groups they're making

 		- on unsubscribe confirmation page
 			- "also remove my details from being sent to others" button